Instant Pot Pumpkin Soup (With Bacon)

 Pinterest Hidden Image

-Pumpkin as our main ingredient here makes this soup an excellent source of vitamin A. This crucial micronutrient is needed for growth and development, good vision, mucous membrane health, reducing inflammation, and improving immune function (1, 2).
-Pumpkin is also a great source of fibre and contains other wonderful nutrients such as vitamin E, and vitamin C (though this is affected by cooking).
+Pumpkin is the star ingredient here and it’s an excellent source of vitamin A. This is a crucial micronutrient the body needs for growth and development, good vision, mucous membrane health, reducing inflammation, and improving immune function (1,2).
+Pumpkin is also a great source of fibre and contains other wonderful nutrients like vitamins E, and C.

 Ingredients – What You’ll Need To Make This Recipe